BrickMMO/pab-documentation/v1/pab-v1-process.markdown

 ## Process

 This applciation will provide a place for the LEGO® to post the inventory of Pick-a-Brick wall in LEGO® stores.
-In this first phase we will create a directory of LEGO® stores that scrapes the LEGO® website for location information.
-This phase wil include:

-1. A list of LEGO® stores.
-2. Store profiles including store name, address, photo, hours, etc...
+In this first phase we focus on creating an import script to import all LEGO® store information into a database.

 There is no backend for this project.
 Currently all backend functionality in completed by running the import script.
 In the future the import can be automated and run once a month using [CRON](https://en.wikipedia.org/wiki/Cron).